jamulussoftware/jamuluswebsite/_posts/2020-03-28-Server-Rpi.md

 `Jamulus -s`

-If all is well, run in your chosen [server mode](/wiki/Choosing-a-Server-Type) as follows (or use systemd unit script provided in the [Linux guide](/wiki/Server-Linux#create-a-start-script)), for example a public server:
+If all is well, run in your chosen [server mode](/wiki/Choosing-a-Server-Type) as follows (or create a systemd unit script), for example a public server:

 `sudo chrt 99 ionice -c1 nice -n -20 Jamulus -s -n -e [yourCentralServer] -o "yourServerName;yourCity;[country ID]"&`